In this article

 Step 1: Set the deadline

-Open the Deadline Reverse-Engineering Planner and enter one date: when this thing is due.
+Open the Daily OS deadline pages and write down one date: when this thing is due.

 - Calendar days remaining